TakamichiOsumi/Containerized-Dev-Env/README.md

 ## Notes

-The directory 'host_shared' in the host directory is the shared directory whose mount point is the '/workspace/guest_shared' on the container.
+The directory 'host_shared' in the host directory is the shared directory whose mount point is the '/home/dev/guest_shared' on the container.

+The commit id of the cloned PostgreSQL points to the latest HEAD and thus regression tests can fail depending on the timing.